Caladenia leptochila subsp. leptochila: Taxonomy and naming

 Caladenia leptochila was first formally described by Robert FitzGerald in 1882 and the description was published in The Gardener's Chronicle from a specimen collected on Mount Lofty.
 In 2008 a new subspecies (Caladenia leptochila subsp. dentata) was described, with the result that Caladenia leptochila subsp. leptochila became an autonym.
-The specific epithet (leptochila) means "narrow-lipped".
+The specific epithet (leptochila) is derived from the ancient Greek words leptos (λεπτός) meaning "fine", "small" or "thin" and cheilos (χεῖλος) meaning "lip".

 Distribution and habitat

 The narrow-lipped spider orchid occurs in the south-east of South Australia where it grows in clay or gravelly soils in shrubby forest in the Mount Lofty ranges.
 It is thought to have been common in Victoria in the past but is now probably extinct in that state.